-QNB has historically relied on corporate and retail deposits to meet most of its funding needs.
+QNB has historically relied on corporate, retail and Qatari sovereign or public sector entity (PSE) deposits to meet most of its funding needs.
 Such deposits are subject to fluctuation due to certain factors outside QNB's control, such as any possible loss of confidence and competitive pressures, which could result in a significant outflow of deposits within a short period of time.
-As at 30 September 2013, approximately 87.9 per cent. of QNB's funding (which includes amounts due to banks and financial institutions, customer deposits and other borrowed funds) had remaining maturities of one year or less or were payable on demand.
+As at 30 September 2017, 72.9 per cent. of QNB's funding (which includes amounts due to banks and financial institutions, customer deposits and other borrowed funds) had remaining maturities of one year or less or were payable on demand.
 Moreover, QNB is reliant on certain large deposits from a limited group of government-related and private sector corporate customers.
+It should be noted that the Government holds a 50 per cent. stake in QNB, and QNB is categorised as a

-As at 30 September 2013, QNB's top 20 depositors accounted for 45.7 per cent. of total deposits.
+Domestic Systemically Important Bank ("DSIB").
+As at 30 September 2017, QNB's top 20 depositors accounted for 22.1 per cent. of total deposits.
 If a substantial portion of QNB's depositors withdraw their demand deposits or do not roll over their time deposits at maturity, QNB may need to seek other sources of funding to meet its funding requirements, and there can be no assurance that QNB will be able to obtain additional funding on commercially reasonable terms as and when required, or at all.
 If QNB is unable to refinance or replace such deposits with alternative sources of funding or meet its liquidity needs, through deposits, the interbank markets or international capital markets, it could have an adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.

-QNB's historical consolidated financial condition and results of operations may not be indicative of future performance.
+QNB's historical consolidated financial condition and results of operations may not be indicative of future performance

 QNB's historical consolidated financial condition and results of operations may not be indicative of QNB's future financial condition and results of operations.
-Thus there can be no assurance of QNB's continued profitability or increase in net assets in any future periods.
+Thus, there can be no assurance of QNB's continued profitability or increase in net assets in any future periods.

-QNB may be subject to increased capital requirements or standards due to new governmental or regulatory requirements and changes in perceived levels of adequate capitalisation, and may also need additional capital in the future due to worsening economic conditions.
+QNB may be subject to increased capital requirements or standards due to new governmental or regulatory requirements and changes in perceived levels of adequate capitalisation, and may also need additional capital in the future due to worsening economic conditions

-Based on the global financial market turbulence since the last quarter of 2008, including the reduced liquidity levels and the increasing loan losses and asset quality impairment which many financial institutions have experienced, regulators in the markets in which the QNB Group operates have and may in the future determine to increase the capital requirements for the QNB Group's operations.
+Regulators in the markets in which the QNB Group operates have increased, and may in the future determine to increase, the capital requirements for the QNB Group's operations.
 For example, in May 2009, the QCB amended its methodology for calculating capital adequacy ratios by Qatari banks.
 Various other regulatory regimes to which QNB and its associates are subject, such as Basel III, which are to be implemented will affect capital adequacy ratios (and the level of capital required) applicable to financial institutions.
-For additional information regarding Basel III requirements and QNB's procedures and controls implemented in respect of such requirements, please see "Risk Management and Compliance".
+QNB is categorised as a DSIB in Qatar and is required to hold an additional capital buffer as a consequence.
+For additional information regarding QCB Basel III requirements and QNB's procedures and controls implemented in respect of such requirements, please see "Risk Management and Compliance" and "Banking Industry and Regulation in Qatar".
 An increase in capital requirements may also arise due to market perception of adequate capitalisation levels and perceptions of rating agencies.
 QNB may also require additional capital in the future in the event that it experiences higher-than-expected increases in losses in QNB's operations or declines in asset quality resulting in higher-than-expected risk-weighted asset growth.